 So much of this paper wastage is preventable.
 Use cloth napkins at home and in lunch boxes.
 Clean or wipe up messes with washcloths or kitchen towels instead of paper towels.
 Whenever possible, avoid using paper plates, paper coffee cups and disposable cleaning cloths.
 Print on both sides of the paper.

 There are endless ways to help Mother Earth.
 I haven’t even begun to address so many things that leave a big carbon footprint on the planet, like eating meat.
-These are a few simple things to help you become more aware and start making a difference.
+These are only a few simple things to help you become more aware and make more of a difference.